Last Updated on 18 February 2026 by Cycloscope

 Where to see traditional dances in Bali: Legong and Barong

 This is our Bali bike tour in a nutshell.
-But before diving into the cycling itinerary, let’s get to know the basics needed to organize a bicycle touring trip in Bali.
+But before diving into the cycling itinerary, let’s get the basics down for organizing a bicycle touring trip in Bali.

 Cycling The Roads of Bali

 The main road in Bali is a ring skirting the whole island’s coastal perimeter.
-In its southern section, it’s a wide sort of highway, often very busy and not so pleasant to cycle, while the north and western stretches are more narrow and quiet.
+In its southern section, it’s a wide highway, often very busy and not very pleasant to cycle, while the northern and western stretches are narrower and quieter.

-Many roads are cutting the island from north to south, they are all steep climbs, but also the ones worth cycling.
+Many roads cut the island from north to south; they are all steep climbs, but they are also worth cycling.
 South of Ubud is the bustling capital of Denpasar, a hot and hellish place for a bike traveler.

-Road conditions are generally good, although the terrain makes for some roller-coaster-style ups and downs which can be exhausting.
+Road conditions are generally good, though the terrain can make for roller-coaster-style ups and downs that can be exhausting.
 Some side roads may be unpaved, but those are mostly dead ends or village streets.

 Free Camping in Bali

 Bali is not camping-friendly.
-The island is very populated and each corner available is cultivated, even on rice paddies, orchards, or fruit trees.
-The only areas that are not, are just too steep to pitch a tent.
+The island is very populated, and each available corner is cultivated: rice paddies, orchards, or fruit trees.
+The only areas that are not are just too steep to pitch a tent.

 Where to sleep in Bali